libremfg/rhize-docs/content/deploy/install/setup-kubernetes.md

     Alternatively, you can modify the kube `config` file or use the `kubens` tool.

-1. Add the Helm repo:
+1. Add the Helm repository:

     ```bash
     helm repo add \